 Not good, using anabolic steroids and engaging in the act of “cutting and bulking” isn’t healthy long-term.
 You can get lean without bulking.

-How do I get 6-pack abs like the girl on the cover of _____ magazine?
+How do I get 6-pack abs?

 You don’t.
 The girls who flaunt 6-pack abs on the cover of fitness magazines are fitness models – not real athletes.
 In order for a female to get 6-pack abs like the fitness models seen on the cover of fitness magazines, you need to use diuretics and female steroids.
 Most athletes are not super ripped as a certain percentage of body fat is required for optimal athletic performance.